Posted on :: Tags: , , ,

 s[2, 0], s[2, 1], s[2, 2])]

-=framed= is a copy of the original image with a 1 pixel frame, so that boundary pixel are also counted without much checking. patch_dict is a parameter that the function receives.
-Its default value is the dictionary that we made above, but any kind of patch dictionaries can be used.
+framed is a copy of the original image with a 1-pixel frame, so that boundary pixels are also counted without much boundary checking. patch_dict is a parameter that the function receives.
+Its default value is the dictionary that we created above, but any kind of patch dictionary can be used.

-The feature is a call to numpy.histogram as follows
+The feature is generated using a call to numpy.histogram as follows:

 histogram = numpy.histogram(marked_points,